 When you think cactus, you generally think arid, desert plant.
 This is not always the case, as cacti range from many different environments.
 While it is true the plants in this group usually prefer soil on the dry side, they still require moisture, especially during the growing season.
 How often do you need to water a cactus plant?
 There is more to how to water a cactus than the timing.
-You also need the correct soil porosity, container drainage, site conditions and time of year.
+You also need the correct soil porosity, container drainage, site conditions, and time of year.

 How Often Do You Need to Water Cactus?

 Cactus plants are actually quite juicy.
 Think of an aloe when you cut it open and the mucilaginous goo that is inside the leaves.
 Cactus plants actually hoard moisture in their plant cells so they have some water during extremely dry, drought-like conditions.
-They are remarkably tolerant to water neglect but certain signs in the leaves, pads or stems will indicate that the plant is becoming stressed due to a lack in moisture.
+They are remarkably tolerant to water neglect but certain signs in the leaves, pads, or stems will indicate that the plant is becoming stressed due to a lack of moisture.
 Recognizing these signs, along with some education on your plant’s native region and climate, can help indicate the best time for watering cactus plants.

 Loose, well-draining soil is essential to cactus health.
 If the soil is porous enough, occasionally overwatering is not much of an issue, as excess will easily drain away.
-Heavy compact, clay soils or those with heavy amounts of organic material tend to capture water and can cause rot in cactus roots and lower stems.
+Heavy, compact clay soils or those with heavy amounts of organic material tend to capture water and can cause rot in cactus roots and lower stems.
 Plants in full sun tend to dry out more than those in lower light conditions, as do windy or drafty sites.

 Cactus Plant Watering